Orders, decorations, and medals of Indonesia: Satyalancana Wira Nusa (Medal for Active Duty in Indonesia's Outer Islands)

 Awarded to personnel of the Indonesian National Armed Forces for service in outermost islands of Indonesia for 90 days uninterrupted or 120 days with interruptions.
 This Satyalancana may be awarded to the same person two times.

 Satyalancana Wira Dharma (Medal for Active Duty as a Border Guard)

 Awarded to personnel of the Indonesian National Armed Forces for service as a Border Guard Task Force personnel for 90 days uninterrupted or 120 days with interruptions.
 This Satyalancana may be awarded to the same person two times.

 Satyalancana Wira Siaga (Medal for Presidential and Vice Presidential Guards Personnel)

-Awarded to personnel of the Indonesian National Armed Forces for service in the Paspampres, the unit of the Indonesian National Armed Forces tasked for protecting the President and Vice President of Indonesia.
-To be awarded this Satyalancana, the personnel of the Paspampres must be a:
+Awarded to personnel of the Indonesian National Armed Forces for service in the Paspampres, the unit of the Indonesian National Armed Forces tasked for protecting the President and Vice President of Indonesia, and former Presidents and Vice Presidents, as well as the facilities related to and connected to the offices of the presidency and vice presidency.
+To be awarded this Satyalancana, any qualified personnel of the Paspampres must be: